 Fleece Colour and Design

-I’ve used different colours on the bodies of the tugs to help make the visuals clearer for our DIY.
+I’ve used different colours on the bodies of the tugs to help make the visuals clearer for our DIY infinity loop dog tug toys.
 It also looks pretty doggone cool when the intersecting loops are finished, not that the dogs care about such things!
 They’re all about the fun, not the looks.

 Using different colours really helps to show the visual effect of one tug passing through the other as a seemingly uninterrupted spiral at the midpoint.
 Using a shared colour is optional, but can be helpful in creating that visual effect.
 The shared colour (green in these example tugs) is what allows hidden shared strands to be knotted together at the midpoint, if using that method.
 The pass-through method works with whatever colour combinations you wish.

-The materials and craft supplies used in making the tug toys shown are:
+The materials and craft supplies used in making these DIY infinity loop dog tug toys are:

 - Polar fleece fabric